 Once you are enamored of something, everywhere you look you will find that one thing.
 It is happening to me now.
 I am in love with Chikankari embroidery and I can see it everywhere.
 On shawls, skirts, tunics, bedspreads, quilts, sheer curtains.

 My younger one peeping on the screen says, yes, I love chicken too and I can smell chicken curry everywhere.
-Well, my child, this chikan is the exquisite work of skilled artisans and not your gluttony, I tell her off.
+Well, my child, this chikankari is the exquisite work of skilled artisans.

 When you find chikankari fabric worked all over with meticulously done motifs, you cannot but marvel at this embroidery technique; and the time and patience it would have taken to complete each set.
 When does this kind of work change from passion to grind.
 I have no idea because I never get to that stage.
-Patience is not my virtue and hence I am all the more appreciative of those craftsmen who do this work so diligently on the sheer fabric that it is done.
+Patience is not my virtue and hence I am all the more appreciative of those craftsmen who do this work so diligently on Sheer see through materials.

 Here I have given 5 motifs of chikankari which does not tax my attention deficit brain.
 But for those who are blessed with more sangfroid, here is an overview of the commonly used motifs in chikankari

 The basic chikankari fabric has floral designs with double lines.
 These lines are worked with the reverse herringbone stitch from the face of the cloth.
 You can find more details of the stitches used in chikankari in the post , like satin stitch, stem stitch, reverse herringbone stitch, buttonhole stitch, eyelet stitch- Chikankari embroidery tutorial.

 In the olden days some 40 different stitches are said to have been used in this work.I am talking about the time when the Mughal court of Emperor Jehangir favored this embroidery.
 Since then the stitches used are a lot lesser.